nhsd-a2si/docs-uec-waittimes/README.md

-This is the repository for docs_uec_waittimes
+This is the repository for docs_uec_waittimes.

+Author Amanda Churn and JP.